Anatta336/samdriver-xyz/readme.md

 ```

 ## Converting Images
 Convert images to `webp` when possible.
+This will work well in the majority of cases.
+Consider switching `-near_lossless 60` for `-q 80` (or similar) if dealing with photos.
+If images have important colour information encoded along with alpha (e.g. a 4 channel texture) add the `-exact` option.
 ```
 for f in *.png; do cwebp -near_lossless 60 "$f" -o "${f%.png}.webp"; done
 ```

 ## TODO
-- [ ] Auto-generate outline on side of article.
+- [ ] Auto-generate outline on side of articles.
-- [ ] Re-encode images as webp.
+- [ ] Increase prettiness.